-Alen Babayan, Associate School Director 5150 S. Decatur Blvd.
-Las Vegas, NV 89118 (702) 658-7900 ababayan@atitraining.edu or TitlelXCoordinator@atitraining.edu misconduct and can provide information about resources and services available to students and employees, both on and off campus, including the availability of supportive measures.
+Alen Babayan, Campus Director 5150 S. Decatur Blvd.
+Las Vegas, NV 89118 (702) 658-7900 ababayan@atitraining.edu or TitlelXCoordinator@atitraining.edu

 The School has designated the Title IX Coordinator to oversee the intake of complaints of sexual harassment at the School.
 An individual who has experienced sexual misconduct has the right to choose whether or not to report the incident to the Title IX Coordinator for investigation.
-The Title IX Coordinator is trained to assist individuals who report sexual
+The Title IX Coordinator is trained to assist individuals who report sexual misconduct and can provide information about resources and services available to students and employees, both on and off campus, including the availability of supportive measures.